-Many buildings are not uniformly rectangular, but have various levels, different roofs, and other architectural features.
-To minimize the editing you will have to do by hand to add these features after the building blocks have been extruded, you will preprocess the data.
+Many buildings are not uniformly rectangular but have various levels, different roofs, and other architectural features.
+To minimize the amount of editing you will have to do by hand to add these features after the building blocks have been extruded, you will perform some processing on the data.
 There are two options for doing this, using either building footprints or elevation.
 Your building footprints are simple rectangles without segmentation, so you will use the DSM to estimate where building footprints should be split to allow for more detail.
-You will use a script tool that is included in the 3DBasemaps solution.
+You will use a script tool that is included in the 3D Basemaps solution.

 - In the Catalog pane, expand Toolboxes and then expand CreateBuildings.tbx.

-The 3D Basemaps project comes with tasks, as you have seen, and many tools that you can use to create and mange buildings, floors, powerlines, and other features in your 3D basemaps.
+The 3DBasemaps project comes with tasks, as you have seen, and many tools that you can use to create and manage buildings, floors, power lines, and other features in your 3D basemaps.

-- In the CreateBuildings toolbox, double-click Segment Roof Parts.
-For Building Footprints, choose Portland_Buildings.
+- In the Segment Roof Parts pane, for Building Footprints, choose Portland_Buildings.
 For Elevation Surface (DSM), choose Portland_dsm_surface.

-The spatial and spectral detail fields populate.
+The Spatial Detail and Spectral Detail fields populate.
 The values range from 1 to 20, with higher numbers corresponding to more detailed outputs.
 In a city, where buildings and skyscrapers may have many roof facets with large differences in height, lower values can be used because the elevation changes are very easy to detect.
 In a suburb or row housing example, values would need to be higher to detect more subtle differences in elevation.
 Because you're dealing with both skyscrapers (along the river) and row housing (to the east), you'll use the default values, which fall relatively in the middle of the range.